kulcsarrudolf/pasztor.at/content/blog/2016-12-15-clean-code-dependencies.md

 That's it!
 The injector will create all the dependencies for us!
 Wow, that was easy, wasn't it?
 Why the hell didn't we do this from the start, right?

+{{% warning %}}
-> **Be careful!** The injector should always be separated from your core application logic!
-It should never be
-> injected into your business logic itself because that turns it into a
-> [service locator](https://en.wikipedia.org/wiki/Service_locator_pattern), which hides dependencies and is therefore
-> considered an antipattern.
+**Be careful!** The injector should always be separated from your core application logic!
+It should never be injected into your business logic itself because that turns it into a [service locator](https://en.wikipedia.org/wiki/Service_locator_pattern), which hides dependencies and is therefore considered an antipattern.
+{{% /warning %}}

+{{% tip %}}
-> **Pro tip!** Automatic dependency injection usually involves reflection which is a rather slow process!
-Some DIC
-> implementations work around this by caching or automatic code generation.
-If your application startup is slow, this
-> might be the reason.
+**Pro tip!** Automatic dependency injection usually involves reflection which is a rather slow process!
+Some DIC implementations work around this by caching or automatic code generation.
+If your application startup is slow, this might be the reason.
 Check your DIC documentation for tuning options.
+{{% /tip %}}

 ## Integrating third party modules